 In 1986, Stuart A. Gertman succeeded Rabbi Lelyveld as Senior Rabbi of Anshe Chesed followed by Rabbi David Gelfand.
 During Rabbi Gelfand’s tenure, he served as president of the Cleveland Board of Rabbis, national officer of the Interfaith Alliance and of the Cleveland Jewish Federation.
 He had a strong interest and commitment to social action and interfaith activities and increased the programming of the synagogue.
 His tenure included the 150th anniversary of the congregation.
 After nine years of service, he was succeeded by Rabbi Lee T. Bycel and later Rabbi Howard Ruben.

 In 2010, Robert A. Nosanchuk joined Anshe Chesed as its Senior Rabbi, having previously served as Senior Rabbi of the Northern Virginia Hebrew Congregation in Reston, VA.
-He now leads a clergy team that includes Rabbi Joshua Caruso (a rabbi of the synagogue since 2002) and Cantor Sarah Sager, who has served the congregation as Cantor since 1980.
+He now leads a clergy team that includes Rabbi Joshua Caruso (a rabbi of the synagogue since 2002) and Cantor Sarah Sager, who has served the congregation as Cantor since 1980, and Rabbi Jordana Chernow-Reader, who joined Fairmount Temple in 2015 as Rabbi-Educator.
 Rabbi Nosanchuk was installed in December of 2010 in a ceremony presided by the leading rabbi of the Reform movement, David H. Ellenson, President of the Hebrew Union College – Jewish Institute of Religion.
 Rabbi Nosanchuk serves as Vice-Chair of the Reform Movement’s Commission on Lifelong Jewish learning, and has worked closely with his clergy colleagues and our staff to develop new lifelong learning seminars, worship programs, Shabbat retreats, Israel trips, and Hineni, a flexible new engagement program for teenagers at our synagogue after their B’nai Mitzvah.
-In addition, he co-chaired an interreligious committee that planned and recently led Out of Many, One: An Interfaith Remembrance on the 10th anniversary of September 11, 2001.
+In addition, he co-chaired an inter-religious committee that planned and led Out of Many, One: An Interfaith Remembrance on the 10th anniversary of September 11, 2001.

-Today, Rabbis Nosanchuk and Caruso, together with Cantor Sager form a tremendous clergy team bringing new vibrancy to Anshe Chesed Fairmount Temple.
-Recently Anshe Chesed served as a founding institution (and Rabbi Caruso a founding co-chairperson) of Greater Cleveland Congregations, a multi-faith coalition involving more than forty synagogues, churches and mosques, organizing to improve life in the region.
-Our three clergy leaders continue to study in areas of their interest, and work collaboratively together to serve the pastoral, educational and liturgical needs of our community, and to foster an environment where all feel welcome, and engaged in the life of our historic community.
+Today, Rabbis Nosanchuk, Caruso, and Chernow-Reader, together with Cantor Sager form a tremendous clergy team bringing new vibrancy to Anshe Chesed Fairmount Temple.
+Anshe Chesed is a founding institution (and Rabbi Caruso a founding co-chairperson) of Greater Cleveland Congregations, a multi-faith coalition involving more than forty synagogues, churches and mosques, organizing to improve life in the region.
+Our clergy leaders continue to study in areas of their interest, and work collaboratively together to serve the pastoral, educational and liturgical needs of our community, and to foster an environment where all feel welcome, and engaged in the life of our historic community.